cowboysdude/MMM-Holiday/README.md

             updateInterval: 60 * 60 * 1000, // 60 minutes
             animationSpeed: 6000,
             countryCode: "jpn",
-            days: "365"  // Days to look forward for holidays (1 to 365)
+            days: "365",  // Days to look forward for holidays (1 to 365)
-        }
+            mode: "imperial" //imperial to show date mm/dd/yyyy or metric to show date dd/mm/yyyy }
     },